leyuskckiran1510/SMFS/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are accepted and dont forget to read the license before contributing.
+You must submmit the signed [SMFS-license](https://github.com/leyuskckiran1510/SMFS/blob/main/SMFS-LICENSE) to [smfmcontibute@smfs.com](mailto:smfmcontibute@smfs.com) .
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!